The Ten Essentials

-When beginning extended travel along a ridgeline or in alpine conditions, consult your map and try to envision possible water sources.
+When beginning extended travel, consult your map and try to identify possible water sources.
 Try to resupply at the last obvious water source before beginning a stretch of unpredictable water availability.

 Shop REI's selection of water bottles and treatment options.

 Shelter is a new component in the updated Ten Essentials, one that seems targeted at day trippers.
 (Most overnight wilderness travelers already carry a tent or tarp.)
 The thinking is, if getting lost or injured leaves you stranded in the backcountry, something is better than nothing if you have to deal with wind or rain.
 Options include an ultralight tarp, a bivy sack, an emergency space blanket (which packs small and weighs just ounces), even a large plastic trash bag.

 Shop REI’s selection of emergency gear.

 Here are a few other add-ons to consider:

 Insect repellent: Your most effective options are: lotion or spray repellents containing DEET or picaridin, and/or clothing that has been treated with permethrin.